Equipment Design and Technology

 Discipline Core Units (150 credit points)

-As part of your Associate Degree in Equipment Design and Technology, you will complete twelve Core units designed to broaden your knowledge and learn new skills to apply within the the digital fabrication industry,
+As part of your Associate Degree in Equipment Design and Technology, you will complete twelve Core units designed to broaden your knowledge and learn new skills to apply within the digital fabrication industry,

 Elective Units (50 credit points)